alegradi/linux_cheat_sheets/kubernetes/kubernetes.md

 ## Basics
 kubectl get nodes  (to see nodes in the cluster)
-kubectl get pods  (to see active pods)
+kubectl get pods  (to see active pods) kubectl get pods -o wide  (to get more info)
+kubectl get pod "podname" -o yaml > file.yml  (to create a pod definition yaml out of an existing pod)
 kubectl run "name" --image="image_name"  (to create a pod)
 kubectl -n kube-system get pods  (to see kubernetes's own pods, these are the system components)
 kubectl get pods --namespace=kube-system  (same as above)